cchitsiang/awesome-stars/README.md

 - [openai/evals](https://github.com/openai/evals) - Evals is a framework for evaluating LLMs and LLM systems, and an open-source registry of benchmarks.
 - [sweepai/sweep](https://github.com/sweepai/sweep) - Sweep: AI-powered Junior Developer for small features and bug fixes.
 - [moshekarmel1/plop](https://github.com/moshekarmel1/plop) - Python, Langchain, OpenAI, & Pinecone stack
-- [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ Langflow is a dynamic graph where each node is an executable unit.
-Its modular and interactive design fosters rapid experimentation and prototyping, pushing hard on the limits of creativity.
 - [paul-gauthier/aider](https://github.com/paul-gauthier/aider) - aider is AI pair programming in your terminal
 - [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: First AI Software Company, Towards Natural Language Programming
 - [joshpxyne/gpt-migrate](https://github.com/joshpxyne/gpt-migrate) - Easily migrate your codebase from one framework or language to another.